ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 1. The ability to bind existential variables via a construct such as this is necessary to support the EVP_.

 #.
-Forbidding instantiation of universals is to uphold the VOP_ and LSPC_.
+The previous proposal `#126`_ followed the paper more closely, bringing into
+   scope only those variables that are not already in scope.
+However, given that this behavior is triggered only by a ``@``, doing this is in violation of the VOP_.
+This newer version instead labels all variables as binding sites.

 #.
 Having type variables have the same behavior as term variables with
    respect to shadowing (and repeated binding) upholds the VOP_.
 In addition, the fact that type variables are unconditionally brought into scope upholds the LLSP_.

 #.
-Allowing users to write ``@_`` for universal arguments upholds the PEDP_.
-   An alternative would be simply to skip universals in patterns (as Coq does, for example), but this violates the PEDP_.
-I expect a future proposal to arrive eventually that will allow a syntax for instantiating universals;
-   the current treatment would be forward compatible with any such syntax.
+It may be useful to write a variable occurrence to instantiate a universal
+   argument.
+This proposal prevents this possibility.
+We expect a future proposal to remedy this problem, with either a modifier or some symbol.
+For example, perhaps we would say e.g. ``f (Just @(*a) x) = ...`` to denote an occurrence of already-in-scope type variable ``a``.

 Type arguments in lambda patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~